Leonardo Fioravanti (engineer): Career

 Born on 31 January 1938 in Milan, Fioravanti studied mechanical engineering at the Politecnico di Milano, specializing in aerodynamics and car body design.
 He worked twenty-four years with Pininfarina, joining as a stylist in 1964, aged 26, and eventually becoming Managing Director and General Manager of Pininfarina's research arm, Pininfarina Studi & Ricerche for 18 years.

 He then joined Ferrari as a Deputy General Manager, and in 1989 moved to Fiat's Centro Stile as Director of Design.

-In 1991 he left Fiat and joined Fioravanti Srl which evolved from an architecture studio to a design studio.
-His two sons, Matteo, an architect, and Luca, an attorney, have also worked with him at Fioravanti Srl.
+In 1991, he left Fiat to focus on his company, Fioravanti Srl, which evolved from an architecture studio to a design studio.
+His two sons, Matteo, an architect, and Luca, an attorney, have also worked with him at his company.
 Fioravanti developed a number of prototype and concept cars, often displayed under his own name.
-In 2012 he was appointed by the Chinese automobile company BAIC Group as a design consultant.
+In 2012, he was appointed by the Chinese automobile company BAIC Group as a design consultant.

-In 2009 Leonardo Fioravanti was elected Chairman of ANFIA Car Coachbuilders Group for a 3-year mandate from 2009 to 2011.
+In 2009, Leonardo Fioravanti was elected Chairman of ANFIA Car Coachbuilders Group for a 3-year mandate from 2009 to 2011.

 Octane magazine awarded Fioravanti the International Historic Motor Award Lifetime Achievement Award in 2017.